vulture lists

 An irresistible mix of soapy melodrama, murder mystery, and social satire, the first season of this star-driven adaptation of Liane Moriarty’s best seller benefited greatly from Jean-Marc Vallée’s artful direction, which made the mini-mansions and cool cafés of coastal California look like well-appointed private hells.
 Season two, directed by Andrea Arnold (who has claimed that Vallée and his editing team butchered her work) was more scattershot.
 In both seasons, though, the real draw of Big Little Lies was its cast, with each of its lead actresses taking turns dominating scenes while working in different styles.
 Nicole Kidman is in a grim domestic thriller, while Shailene Woodley is in an underdog crime story, Reese Witherspoon is in a fast-paced comedy of manners, Laura Dern is in a “wronged woman” melodrama, and season two’s Meryl Streep is just chewing the scenery like a starving termite.
 All (aside from Streep) are doing some of the best work of their careers.

-This offbeat action-adventure series was originally meant to be a comeback for its creator Joss Whedon, combining elements of his cult favorite TV shows Buffy the Vampire Slayer, Firefly, and Dollhouse into the twisty story of a Victorian British superhero named Amalia True (Laura Donnelly), who leads a team of strange and powerful women referred to by London aristocrats as “the touched.”
+This offbeat action-adventure series was originally meant to be a comeback for its creator, Joss Whedon, combining elements of his cult-favorite TV shows Buffy the Vampire Slayer, Firefly, and Dollhouse into the twisty story of a Victorian British superhero named Amalia True (Laura Donnelly), who leads a team of strange and powerful women referred to by London aristocrats as “the touched.”
 When accusations of Whedon behaving abusively on past movie and television productions surfaced, he stepped down as the boss of The Nevers, ceding control to Philippa Goslett.
-Whoever’s ultimately responsible for the show though, its bones are strong, smashing together steampunk and the X-Men for a spirited saga about a collective of strong ladies tackling supernatural phenomena while clashing with an Establishment that wants to keep them marginalized — because of what they can do and because of who they are.
+Whoever’s ultimately responsible for the show, though, its bones are strong, smashing together steampunk and the X-Men for a spirited saga about a collective of strong ladies tackling supernatural phenomena while clashing with an Establishment that wants to keep them marginalized — because of what they can do and because of who they are.
+It’s too bad the show was canceled before it could reach its full potential.

 Da Ali G Show (2000–2004)